Ecosystem and Biodiversity Protection

 Risks and Opportunities

-Activities and conducts which currently inflict damage towards the ecosystem can be appraised as an expense for all governments around the world to the tune of approximately 74.4 billion dollars or approximately 2.6 trillion Baht.
-At the 15th meeting of the Conference of the Parties to the UN Convention on Biological Diversity (COP15), resolutions to conserve, protect and restore land areas, watersheds and seas were ratified.
-However, strict laws and regulations to prevent biodiversity loss have not been reviewed and developed in a sufficiently stringent and effective manner to collectively enable achievement of global biodiversity framework conservation goals.
-Strict policies to ensure oversight of both the government and business sectors are therefore a crucial starting point.
-Additional management is necessary in matters relating to reducing damage to the ecosystems, the environment, natural resources, agricultural area and associated human rights protection through land ownership as it impacts occupations, income sources, farmer life quality and communities.
+Current activities and behaviors that damage ecosystems cost all governments worldwide an estimated $74.4 billion or approximately 2.6 trillion baht.
+The 15th Conference of the Parties to the Convention on Biological Diversity set a goal to conserve, protect, and restore terrestrial, freshwater, and marine ecosystems.
+However, strict laws and regulations to prevent biodiversity loss have not been sufficiently reviewed and strengthened to achieve the global biodiversity framework's conservation goals.
+Strict regulatory policies by both the public and private sectors are therefore a crucial starting point.
+In addition to reducing damage to ecosystems, the environment, natural resources, and agricultural areas, this also protects human rights to land ownership, livelihoods, income, and the quality of life of farmers and communities.

 Management Approach

-The Company operates together with Tier-1 Suppliers, Non-Tier 1 Suppliers and business partners within the value chain through measures complying with biodiversity and natural resource policies.
-The Biodiversity Exposure & Assessment, which covers Company areas and operations, stipulates avoiding business operations which will affect protected areas as defined by the International Union for Conservation of Nature (IUCN) and UNESCO World Heritage Sites.
-The Company has established Mitigation Hierarchy guidelines to manage negative impacts from business operations which may cause biodiversity loss (No Net Loss: NNL).
+Beyond adhering to local biodiversity conservation laws and regulations, the company collaborates with Tier 1 suppliers, subsequent suppliers, and business partners across the value chain under the biodiversity and natural resources policy.
+The company conducts biodiversity risk and impact assessments covering areas under direct company control (Own Operations), adjacent areas to own operations, upstream activities, and downstream activities.
+The company avoids business activities that impact conservation areas and protected areas as defined by the International Union for Conservation of Nature and UNESCO World Heritage Sites.
+Sustainable sourcing is practiced, and a tiered mitigation hierarchy is established to manage negative impacts from business operations that may lead to biodiversity loss (No Net Loss: NNL).
 Simultaneously, the Company is committed to collaborating with network partners and all stakeholder groups in implementing projects to restore, conserve, and create positive changes in both land and aquatic ecosystems.
 This measure enables net positive impact (NPI) while remediating balance and increases ecosystem diversity.

 Biodiversity risks and impacts assessment